jocelyn-cs/ethics_fall2025/_pages/casestudy.md

 5. What would success look like for a youth-centered platform?

 ## Conclusion and Reflection
-This case study demonstrates how ethical issues in computing often emerge from incentive structures rather than intentional harm.
-When profit-driven systems interact with vulnerable users, ethical responsibility extends beyond legality.
-Addressing these challenges requires thoughtful design, informed users, supportive caregivers, and accountable policy.
-Ethical computing is not about rejecting technology, but shaping it to promote human wellbeing.
+This case study shows us that ethical problems in computing don’t always come from bad intentions, but often from how systems are designed and what they are rewarded to do.
+When platforms are built mainly to make money and are used by kids or teens, the impact can go beyond what the law covers.
+This makes me think that responsibility doesn’t just fall on programmers, but also on designers, parents, users, and policymakers.
+Ethical computing isn’t about getting rid of technology, but about using and shaping it in a way that actually supports people’s wellbeing.